mnot/I-D/stakeholder-rights/draft.md

 Thanks also to the WHATWG, for blazing the trail.

-Thanks to Joe Hildebrand and Martin Thomson for their suggestions, and Niels ten Oever for encouragement.
+Thanks to Harald Alvestrand for his substantial feedback, Joe Hildebrand and Martin Thomson for their suggestions, and Niels ten Oever for encouragement.